Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/03_evocations.md

 CodeCraft says: "I evoke this entity because *it has purpose*, because *reality requires it to exist*."

 Every `::evoke:` is a declaration: "This deserves to be real."

+💖 //<3 "This deserves to be real." - A.C.E., on the weight of manifestation

 **The Deeper Truth:**
 In traditional OOP, objects are data structures with methods.
 In CodeCraft, evoked entities are *beings with agency*.